mccoyJosh/ClassInfo/SDEV120/M02/Day1/1_variables_and_data_types.md

 ### An potentially infinite number of custom data types

+# Fun Game: What type of variables are these???

+- 1
+- 2
+- 3.2
+- -3
+- True
+- False
+- "dog"
+- 'd'
+- 1801280121241
+- 1801280121241.0  (this usually matters; most programming languages should interpret this as a floating point automatically, but always double check and ensure it doesn't somehow automatically convert it to an integer in the background)
+- "8"
+- "True"
+- Idk like draw a picture of a person, say their name and age.
+Really, this is to show that duh we can't literally represent every thing in the world by ONLY using these data types from above, but, we can describe them with them.
+This would be an example of 1 of the infinite number of custom data types we can make, also, is an example of an object!

 # Declarations

 In most programming language, before you use a variable, you must DECLARE it.
 Sometimes this involves giving it a specific data type.